DJBarnes/django-adminlte2-pdq/docs/source/templates/fields.rst

 -------------
 Any `DateTimeField <https://docs.djangoproject.com/en/dev/ref/forms/fields/#datetimefield>`_
-will be rendered out with the input type set to ``datetime-local``, which will allow an automatic datetime picker widget provided by the browser per the HTML5 spec.
+will be rendered out with the input type set to ``datetime-local``, which will allow an automatic DateTime picker widget provided by the browser per the HTML5 spec.